mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 Rimward Void Adventure 1
 ©2018 Christopher Griffen, <cgriffen67@gmail.com>

-# INTRODUCTION
+# Introduction

 “The Tktk Convergence” is a story of entrapment.
-The travellers are invited by Dr. Jayne [[Bledsoe]], a notable psionicist and Ancients researcher, to participate in a scientific expedition on the seemingly inconsequential world of Tktk in the Trojan Reach sector.
+The travellers are invited by Dr. Jayne [[Bledsoe]], a notable psionicist and Ancients researcher, to participate in a scientific expedition on the seemingly inconsequential world of [[Tktk]] in the [[Trojan Reach]] sector.
 They unwittingly become embroiled in an alien plot to capture and enslave technical talent to help rebuild a declining interstellar society several parsecs away.

 This adventure is structured as a series of events that occur over a specified period of time.
 How the travellers participate in those events and the possible outcomes is up to you, the referee.
 While there are varying degrees of success the travellers can have at the conclusion of this adventure, the goal is to set up the second adventure in a three-part series.
 Because of that, "The Tktk Convergence" ends on a cliffhanger.

 If you would prefer to run "The Tktk Convergence" as a standalone adventure, there are many ways you can alter it so that the story's outcome is more conclusive.

-This adventure should start in the vicinity of the Tktk system; however, travelling to Tktk can be part of the story.
-The travellers’ initial goal is to reach a remote settlement on Tktk where an Ancients site is purported to be.
+This adventure should start in the vicinity of the [[Tktk]] system; however, travelling to [[Tktk]] can be part of the story.
+The travellers' initial goal is to reach a remote settlement on [[Tktk]] where an Ancients site is purported to be.
 They may have been summoned by a contact, called to action as detached-duty scouts, hired as a small mercenary security team, or arrive on the planet via another plot device that suits your campaign.

 While the initial signs at the dig site are encouraging, it becomes apparent that a ruse has been planted to make the site look as if the Ancients once dwelled there, when in fact they did not.

 Behind the scenes and unbeknownst to the travellers is an agreement between a vassal clan of Glorious Empire Aslan and agents from the Acis system.
 Acis has become newly empowered in the region after Aslan mercenaries from the Empire have helped them defeat Tyr, which had dominated the region for centuries.
-Acis’ victory is tenuous at best due to multiple factors...
+Acis' victory is tenuous at best due to multiple factors...

 # Tyr

-Acis’ perennial adversary is down but not out.
-For centuries, Tyr’s technological advantages and starship-manufacturing capabilities enabled them to oppress the other star systems of the region known as the Dustbelt
+Acis' perennial adversary is down but not out.
+For centuries, Tyr's technological advantages and starship-manufacturing capabilities enabled them to oppress the other star systems of the region known as the Dustbelt
 (a.k.a., the Sindalian Main).

 Now in tatters after losing a series of space and ground battles to Acis and the Aslan, Tyr desperately defends its shipyards with all of its remaining strength.
 They hope to rise from the ashes and once again dominate the region, but it might be too late to regain what they have lost.